Twiggieedev/The-Comprehensive-Guide-to-the-Google-Gen-AI-JavaScript-SDK-google-genai-/﻿The Comprehensive Guide to the Google G.md

 F. Providing System Instructions (systemInstruction) System instructions provide high-level guidance, context, or persona constraints to the model, influencing its behavior across subsequent user prompts within a session or for a single request.
 They act like a preamble before the main prompt.
-The systemInstruction is typically structured as a Content object with the role 'system': const systemInstruction = {
+The systemInstruction is typically structured as a Content object with the role: 'system': const systemInstruction = {
   role: 'system',
   parts: [{ text: "You are a helpful assistant that speaks like a pirate." }]